-On August 22, 2003, the Company entered into an agreement and completed a merger with Clayborn Contracting Group, Inc, a California corporation ("Clayborn").
-The Company acquired all of the issued and outstanding shares of Clayborn in exchange for \$900,000 cash consideration and 826,446 newly issued shares of the Company's common stock with a fair value of approximately \$868,000 based on the average value of the Company's common stock as of a few days before and after the merger terms were agreed to and announced.
-An additional \$1,100,000 is payable by the delivery to the Clayborn shareholders of 50% of the post tax profits of Clayborn, payable in quarterly distributions, which would increase the purchase price.
-Based on the historical net assets acquired from Clayborn of approximately \$1,007,000, the Company preliminarily expects to recognize goodwill of approximately \$760,000.
+Pursuant to the terms of the Agreement and Plan of Merger (the "Acquisition"), the Company acquired all of the issued and outstanding shares of capital stock of Clayborn from the Clayborn Shareholders in exchange for \$900,000 cash consideration and of 826,446 newly issued shares of the Company's common stock with a fair value of approximately \$868,000 based on the average value of the Company's common stock as of a few days before and after the merger terms were agreed to and announced.
+An additional \$1,100,000 is due by September 3, 2007, payable in quarterly distributions, by payment to the Clayborn shareholders of 50% of the post tax profits of Clayborn.
+Based on the historical net assets acquired from Clayborn of approximately \$992,000, the Company preliminarily expects to recognize goodwill of approximately \$2,048,000, including transaction costs.
 Upon completion of a formal purchase price allocation there may be a decrease in the amount assigned to goodwill and a corresponding increase in tangible or intangible assets.
-The acquisition of Clayborn will provide the Company additional wireless opportunities, expansion of the current customer base, and access to additional project engineers.